shikye/TFUZZ-AE/README.md

 If the reviewer wants a single command that regenerates all plots:

-If you clone from github, you need git lfs and please run follow commands first:
+If you clone from github, you need git lfs and please run follow command first:
 ```bash
 python3 manage_large_files.py restore
 ```

 and then commom commands:

 ```bash
 for d in experiments/*; do
     if [ -f "$d/run.py" ]; then
         (cd "$d" && python3 run.py)
     fi
 done
 ```
+(You may include this as `experiments/run_all.sh` if desired.)

+After running run.py, each figure will be generated under the corresponding experiments/<exp_name>/ directory (i.e., the same directory where run.py is located).

 and if you want to regenerate the workload flow:
 ```bash
 cd software/simpoint_tools
 make
 ```

-(You may include this as `experiments/run_all.sh` if desired.)

----